Mussar Avicha, Toras Imecha:

 forthcoming from Ben Yehuda Press

-Childhood and adolescent experiences are shaped in no small part by the artifacts available to children and adolescents: the books they read, the toys they play with, the songs they sing, etc., all affect and shape specific cultural childhoods.
+Childhood and adolescent experiences are shaped by the artifacts available to children and adolescents.
+The books they read, the toys they play with, the songs they sing, etc., all affect and shape specific cultural childhoods.
 The cultural artifacts of Orthodox Jewish childhood and adolescence – including Modern Orthodox and Haredi artifacts – are a rich and virtually unmined resource for understanding Orthodox Jewish communities, ideologies, and practices.
-Through readings of these texts from both personal and academic perspectives, this volume aims to provide insight into the experience of Orthodox childhoods for both academic and lay audiences.
+This volume aims to provide insight into the experience of Orthodox Jewish childhood and adolescence through essays about these artifacts.

 Possible cultural artifacts include but are not limited to: